Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Kinross Gold Corporation is a gold business based in Canada.
-Kinross Gold Corporation stocks (K.TO) are listed on the TO and all prices are listed in Canadian Dollars.
-Its last market close was C$7.86 – the same closing value as a week prior.
-Kinross Gold Corporation employs 0 staff and has a trailing 12-month revenue of around C$4.3 billion.
+Kinross Gold Corporation shares (K) are listed on the TO and all prices are listed in Canadian Dollars.

-How to buy Kinross Gold Corporation stock in Canada
+How to buy shares in Kinross Gold Corporation

 What's in this guide?